 The training I received when I joined was a very insightful introduction to the railway, the route, history, facilities and personal track safety.
 The training I received to become a guard was very professional and inspired me to get even more involved and emotionally invested in our carriage and wagon departments, which has led to the ongoing enjoyable tasks of undertaking restorations and cosmetic overhauls of our wagon fleet.

 What's it like being a volunteer at Midsomer Norton?

 The key thing about being a volunteer at the S&D is you'll always be valued whatever you do at the railway, being that we are still a small railway currently it's always exciting being a part of projects that will allow the railway to grow bigger.
 Whether that's extending the line further to Radstock or Chilcompton, upgrading the facilities at Midsomer Norton, building the new Somervale siding, or anything new that might unfold in the future.
 The main thing is you'll always be excited, engaged, and invested in what you do as a volunteer at the railway.

 Why do you think other young members should join?

-The benefits of joining as a volunteer are vast but key ones like getting outdoors, good exercise, expanding your skills and even if you have no previous background on the railways that's never an issue as training will always be provided and even within any department on the railway you'll be in great hands.
+The benefits of joining as a volunteer are vast but key ones include getting outdoors, good exercise and expanding your skills.
+Even if you have no previous background on the railways that's never an issue as training will always be provided and working in any of the departments on the railway you'll be in great hands.